If you’re interested in translating or adapting this post, pleaseemail us first.

 Better performance

-He has found many problematic places; we have fixed some of them in previous patch releases.
-However, we have waited for a major release to ship his main improvement.
+He found many problematic places and we’ve fixed some of them in previous patch releases.
+However, we’ve been waiting for a major release to ship his primary improvement: Browserslist 2 ships with caching for file system operations.

 Changes in last n versions

-for the better Web
+for a better Web

 From the very beginning, Autoprefixer’s last 2 versions